 This one’s important if your computer doubles up as your workspace.
 You need a proven time management strategy to work on tasks, and the Pomodoro technique is as good as it gets.

 For working with Pomodoro on your Mac, you’ll need a nice Pomodoro timer.
-You have several choices, but we’d suggest sticking with something non-intrusive like Pomodoro Time (free).
+You have several choices, but we’d suggest sticking with something non-intrusive like Pomodoro Time [No Longer Available].
 It stays in OS X’s menu bar until you need it.
 You can create a list of tasks and work on each of them in short Pomodoro bursts, all through a pop-up panel via the menu bar.

 Pomodoro One is another timer option.
 It’s simple and lovely.
 You can get rid of the in-app adds for $1.99.
 Unfortunately, you can’t put Pomodoro One in the menu bar and hide its dock icon.

 Virtual Private Network (VPN) Client